-- 5.6.3 Natural England's approach to evaluating or advising on individual licence applications affecting SPAs will take into account the factors highlighted above but also the ongoing circulation of Avian Influenza amongst wild birds and the best available evidence relating to the likely amplifying effects of gamebird releasing.
-This is consistent with Government policy to minimise the spread of Avian Influenza and Natural England's wider approach to minimising the onward transmission of Avian Influenza when making its licensing decisions. - 5.6.4 Where Natural England is the licensing authority it will implement a risk-based licensing approach.
-A summary is provided below. - 5.6.5 An individual gamebird licence application will be subject to a HRA (this will be undertaken by Natural England or Defra depending on who is the licensing authority) which will inform the decision made about that application.
-In making or advising on this assessment NEWLS will consider the precise location and scale of the releasing proposal and those factors listed above in 5.5.4, the latest evidence pertaining to the local background risk of HPAI, the susceptibility of bird features to Avian Influenza within the affected SPA, together with the likely 'exposure risk' of
+- 5.6.3 Natural England's approach to evaluating or advising on individual licence applications affecting SPAs will consider the risk factors highlighted above but also the ongoing circulation of Avian Influenza amongst wild birds and the best available evidence relating to the likely amplifying effects of gamebird releasing.
+This is consistent with Government policy to generally minimise the spread of Avian Influenza and with Natural England's wider approach to safeguard important bird populations and biodiversity by minimising the onward transmission of Avian Influenza when making its licensing decisions. - 5.6.4 Where Natural England is the licensing authority it will implement a risk-based licensing approach.
+A summary is provided below. - 5.6.5 An individual gamebird licence application will be subject to a HRA (this will be undertaken by Natural England which will inform the decision made about that application.
+In making or advising on this assessment NEWLS will consider the precise location and scale of the releasing proposal and those factors listed above in 5.5.4, the latest evidence pertaining to the local background risk of HPAI (including by reference to Defra's GWRAT model), the susceptibility of bird features to Avian Influenza within the affected SPA, together with the likely 'exposure risk' of SPA birds whether through direct interaction or via 'bridging' species coming into contact with released gamebirds.
+A reasoned conclusion would then be reached for each SPA on licensable options. - 5.6.6 A range of mandatory licence conditions to help to mitigate Avian influenza transmission risks may allow a licence to be granted.
+NEWLS will advise on the precise standard wording of these conditions, together with the generic additional information to be attached to a licence, but these are likely to include some or all of the following as appropriate to the nature and circumstances of that application: